pedreviljoen/go-cache/README.md

-# gocache
+# Go Cache

-An opinionated caching mechanism written in Go
+> An opinionated caching mechanism written in Go